Paulmicha/common-web-tools/README.md

 The notion of specificity uses the file having the deepest path and the highest number of dots in its path.
 In case of equality, the first match will be used.
 This "score" - a simple addition of slash & dot count in the filepath - allows to differenciate CWT's file-name-based implementations (hooks, globals, etc.) because of the way its patterns work :

 - multiple extension (i.e. variants : `pre_bootstrap.docker-compose.hook.sh`)
-- complements (e.g. `scripts/complements/test/self_test.hook.sh`)
 - overrides (e.g. `scripts/cwt/overrides/extensions/docker-compose/instance/init.docker-compose.hook.sh`)

 NB : some "artificial" advantage is given to the project-specific `./scripts` path in comparison to generic CWT extensions so that the custom implementations always take precedence over extensions'.
-Here's an example :

 ```sh
 # Basic usage - only sources 1 match (the "most specific") :